Module 5: Monitoring and troubleshooting

 tasks.tekton.dev "deploy-coolstuff-app" not foundis the root cause.
 Thedeploystage referenced a Task that does not exist. -

-coolstuff-full-pipeline, thencoolstuff-full-run-01.
-The pipeline graph showsbuildin green anddeployin red.
+coolstuff-full-run-01, thencoolstuff-full-run-01.
+The pipeline graph showsbuildanddeployin red.

 Fix the missing Task and re-run